AOMediaCodec/av1-spec/annex.a.levels.md

 The buffer model is used to define additional conformance requirements.

-These requirements depend on the following level and profile dependent variables:
+These requirements depend on the following level, tier, and profile dependent variables:

-  * If high_tier is equal to 0, MaxBitrate is equal to MainMbps multiplied by 1,000,000
+  * If seq_tier is equal to 0, MaxBitrate is equal to MainMbps multiplied by 1,000,000

-  * Otherwise (high_tier is equal to 1), MaxBitrate is equal to HighMbps multiplied by 1,000,000
+  * Otherwise (seq_tier is equal to 1), MaxBitrate is equal to HighMbps multiplied by 1,000,000

   * MaxBufferSize is equal to MaxBitrate multiplied by 1 second